Do Not Call Violation

 It all started on December 18, 2003, when the FCC took its first action against a telemarketer for a do not call violation

 .
 The case involved CPM Funding, Inc. (d.b.a.
-California Pacific Mortgage) who was cited for making telemarketing calls to consumers who’s numbers were registered with the National Do Not Call Registry.
-The FCC’s Enforcement Bureau had previously notified them of consumer complaints and provided the firm with the opportunity to submit any information that could demonstrating the lawfulness of the calls and thereby exonerate them of any do not call list violation
+California Pacific Mortgage) who was cited for making telemarketing calls to consumers whose numbers were registered with the National Do Not Call Registry.
+The FCC’s Enforcement Bureau had previously notified them of consumer complaints and provided the firm with the opportunity to submit any information that could demonstrate the lawfulness of the calls and thereby exonerate them of any do not call list violation

 .
-CPM Funding did not dispute making the calls and did not claim any exemptions or demonstrate that they complied with the commission’s standards governing the use the National Do Not Call Registry.
+CPM Funding did not dispute making the calls and did not claim any exemptions or demonstrate that they complied with the commission’s standards governing the use of the National Do Not Call Registry.
 The FCC issued a citation for the do not call violation

 could result in monetary forfeitures to the commission not to exceed $11,000 for each violation.
 (The current fine can be up to $16,000 for each violation.)